 If the AMF determines that the UUAA-MM procedure needs to be performed for a UE, the AMF has not received the service -level device ID set to the CAA-level UAV ID in the Service-level-AA container IE of the REGISTRATION REQUEST message from the UE and the AMF decides to accept the UE to be registered for other services than UAS services based on the user's subscription data and the operator policy, the AMF shall accept the registration update request and shall mark in the UE's 5GMM context that the UE is not allowed to request UAS services.

+If the AMF receives the mobility and periodic registration update request along with the mobile IAB-indication over N2 reference point (see TS 38.413 [31]) and the MBSR-UE is not authorized to operate as MBSR but is authorized to register in the PLMN based on the subscription information, the AMF shall accept the registration update request and shall include the MBSR authorization indication in the REGISTRATION ACCEPT message.

+Editor’s Note: (CR5221, VMR) It is FFS which IE contains MBSR authorization indication.

 If the UE supports MINT, the AMF may include the List of PLMNs to be used in disaster condition IE in the REGISTRATION ACCEPT message.